 “In a digital banking environment — whether that’s the mobile app or the online banking platform — consumers rely on the user interface to guide them through the account opening and account management processes,” said Gels.
 “When we better understand the biases and shortcuts through behavioral economics, we can help guide the process so consumers can make the decisions that help them build a more solid financial foundation.”

 This article is the first in a series on behavioral economics.
-Bookmark or stay tuned to bbva.com, as more articles will be featured in this series in the coming weeks.
+Click below to read other articles in this series:

 1 Daniel Kahneman and Amos Tversky (1986) Prospect Theory: An Analysis of Decision Under Risk, Certainty, Probability, and Possibility.